thunlp/OpenMatch/README.md

 ```

 ## Experiments
-\* All results is measured on ndcg@20 with 5 fold cross-validation.
+\* Ad-hoc search, all results is measured on ndcg@20 with 5 fold cross-validation.

   |Model|ClueWeb09|Robust04|ClueWeb12|
   |:---:|:-------:|:------:|:-------:|